realrube/cotek/README.md

 Restart Home Assistant.

-You can now add the sensors to your dashboard.
+You can now add the various sensors to your dashboard.
+The entities will be shown as sensor.inverter_grid_voltage for example.

+In order to control the inverter and charger using this code, add a binary_sensors to your dashboard that shows the state of the inverter power and inverter (binary_sensor.inverter_state and binary_sensor.charger_state).
+Then, add Interactions to the sensors cotek: toggle_inverter and cotek: toggle_charger respectively.

 Enjoy!